Oldbury, West Midlands: Road

 The M5 motorway runs through the town on an elevated section supported by reinforced concrete pillars.
 Access is from junction 2.

-The A4123 Birmingham to Wolverhampton dual carriageway enters the town from across the Hagley Road in Harborne, Birmingham and runs north-westerly via Causeway Green to Birchley Island (M5 junction 2) and on through Tividale to Burnt Tree Island where it becomes the Birmingham New Road.
+The A4123 Birmingham to Wolverhampton dual carriageway runs just to west of the town centre.
+It provides a link from the Hagley Road near Harborne, Birmingham and runs north-westerly via Causeway Green to Birchley Island (M5 junction 2) and on through Tividale to Burnt Tree Junction where it becomes the Birmingham New Road.
 The road took three years to complete and was opened by the Prince of Wales on 2 November 1927.

-Buses run from Oldbury town centre to Bearwood, Birmingham city centre, Dudley, Halesowen, Merry Hill Shopping Centre, West Bromwich and Walsall, The majority of the services are operated by National Express West Midlands and Diamond Bus.
+Buses run from Oldbury town centre to Bearwood, Birmingham city centre, Dudley, Halesowen, Merry Hill Shopping Centre, West Bromwich and Walsall.
+Services are operated by National Express West Midlands and Diamond Bus.

 Canal

 James Brindley's original Birmingham Canal was cut south of Oldbury town centre in 1768.